Entrant FAQs

 You must bring:

-No. There is zero tolerance for skids on the cruise route.
+No. There is zero tolerance for skids on the Cruise Route.

 No. All vehicle swaps must be completed at least four weeks before the first day of scrutineering.
 Swaps cannot be made during scrutineering.
-All vehicle swaps must meet the Scrutineering Minimum Requirements and go through the same approval process.

 All entrants must hold a current, unrestricted and unsuspended driver’s licence.
 Learner drivers are not permitted.
-Provisional licence holders may enter but some restrictions apply.
-Licences will be checked, so please be honest.
-For full details, refer to the Summernats Entrant Terms and Conditions.

 The City Cruise takes place on Thursday of Summernats and features registered vehicles cruising Northbourne Avenue.
 Entrants can nominate for this on their application form.

 No. Only registered vehicles are permitted in the City Cruise.
-This is checked both when you nominate and again at scrutineering.
+This is checked when you nominate and again at scrutineering.

 Entrants will receive an email with details on the process closer to the event.